carsonoid/workshop-learn-github-actions/content/_index.md

 <br /><br />
 While browsable for later reference, this site and every page on the workshop is designed to be viewable as a linear experience.
 <br /><br />
-If you are ever not sure what to do next, just look for the blue buttons at the bottom of the page.
-Just like the one just below this notice. 👇
+If you are ever not sure what to do next, just look for the blue buttons at the top of the page.
 {{< /hint >}}